Vicebery/Algorithm-Programs/README.md

 # Algorithm-Programs
-save some C/C++ code , some small programs for learning algorithm
+some solutions for learning algorithm